top of page

 Does any of this sound familiar?

-• You feel like an imposter in social situations or at work and question everything you say and do
+• You feel like an imposter in social situations or at work

 • It’s hard to trust or rely on others even though you long for intimacy and a sense of belonging